sassoftware/viya4-deployment/docs/Troubleshooting.md

 ### Diagnosis:

 If you are using a provider based kubernetes configuration file; one that relies on external binaries from the cloud provider to authenticate into the kubernetes cluster ([AWS](https://docs.aws.amazon.com/eks/latest/userguide/cluster-auth.html) & [GCP](https://cloud.google.com/kubernetes-engine/docs/how-to/api-server-authentication)), there are deployment constraints you need to consider when planning your SAS Viya platform deployment when using this project.
-If you are using a "kubernetes service account and cluster role binding" or "static" based kubernetes configuration file it will be compatible will all the SAS Viya platform deployment methods as well as ways to execute this project, and the statements below are not applicable.
+If you are using a "kubernetes service account and cluster role binding" or "static" based kubernetes configuration file it will be compatible will all SAS Viya platform deployment methods as well as ways to execute this project, and the statements below are not applicable.

 Some background information, using the `V4_DEPLOYMENT_OPERATOR_ENABLED` flag  in your `ansible-vars.yaml` you are able to control the method of deployment that this project will use to deploy SAS Viya.
 * `V4_DEPLOYMENT_OPERATOR_ENABLED: true`, the [SAS Viya Platform Deployment Operator](https://documentation.sas.com/?cdcId=itopscdc&cdcVersion=default&docsetId=itopscon&docsetTarget=p0839p972nrx25n1dq264egtgrcq.htm) will be installed into the cluster and used to deploy the SAS Viya platform
-* `V4_DEPLOYMENT_OPERATOR_ENABLED: false`, the [sas-orchestration command](https://documentation.sas.com/?cdcId=itopscdc&cdcVersion=default&docsetId=itopscon&docsetTarget=p0839p972nrx25n1dq264egtgrcq.htm) whose tooling is delivered a Docker image, is used to deploy SAS Viya
+* `V4_DEPLOYMENT_OPERATOR_ENABLED: false`, the [sas-orchestration command](https://documentation.sas.com/?cdcId=itopscdc&cdcVersion=default&docsetId=itopscon&docsetTarget=p0839p972nrx25n1dq264egtgrcq.htm) whose tooling is delivered as a Docker image, is used to deploy the SAS Viya platform

-Alongside the two SAS Viya deployments methods, consideration for the two different ways that this project, viya4-deployment, can be run will also need to be made.
+Alongside the two SAS Viya deployments methods, considerations for the two different ways that this project, viya4-deployment, can be run will also need to be made.
 You can either:
 * Clone this project and execute it [using the ansible-playbook](https://github.com/sassoftware/viya4-deployment/blob/main/docs/user/AnsibleUsage.md) binary you have installed on your host
 * Alternatively you can build a Docker image with the [Dockerfile](https://github.com/sassoftware/viya4-deployment/blob/main/Dockerfile) provided in this repository and run it using the [Docker run command](https://github.com/sassoftware/viya4-deployment/blob/main/docs/user/DockerUsage.md).